lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="human_embryo_tail.png" title="**(a)**: human embryo at week 6 ([Gasser, 1975](https://www.ehd.org/pdf/gasser/greyscale/Gasser_Fig6-1gs.pdf)). **(b)**: a rare disorder where the tail persists until birth (an atavistic trait) ([Shad & Biswas, 2012](https://casereports.bmj.com/content/2012/bcr.11.2011.5160))." >}}

+#### *Palmaris longus* muscle tendon

+The *palmaris longus* is a small muscle in the forearm that is absent in about 10-15\% of the population, with negligible loss of overall grip strength or hand function (there is a small reduction in pinch strength in the 4th and 5th fingers).
+The rate of occurrence rises to over 50\% in Egypt and Turkey ([Ioannis *et al.*, 2015](https://pmc.ncbi.nlm.nih.gov/articles/PMC4596262/)).
+It is a vestigial tendon that controlled the retractable claws in ancient ancestral mammals.

 #### Vestiges from recent hominin evolution

 Other notable vestigial traits in humans include:

-- Tiny muscles that move the ears and scalp (auricular muscles), used for directional hearing in other mammals but too weak to be useful in humans.
+- **Auricular muscles** are Tiny muscles that move the ears and scalp, used for directional hearing in other mammals but too weak to be useful in humans.
-- Goosebumps (arrector pili muscles), used to raise hairs for insulation and appear larger to predators in other mammals, but mostly ineffective in humans due to our relative hairlessness.
+- **Goosebumps (arrector pili muscles)**, used to raise hairs for insulation and appear larger to predators in other mammals, but mostly ineffective in humans due to our relative hairlessness.
-- The coccyx (tailbone), a remnant of the tail in our primate ancestors, which serves as an attachment point for muscles of the pelvic floor.
+- The **coccyx (tailbone)**, a remnant of the tail in our primate ancestors, which serves as an attachment point for muscles of the pelvic floor.
-- The plantar reflex in infants, where the toes curl around an object placed under the foot.
+- The **plantar reflex** in infants, where the toes curl around an object placed under the foot.
 This is a remnant of the fully functional grasping reflex seen in primate infants, which helps them cling to their mothers.

 #### Blind fish